robocomp/grasping/README.md

 -   Finally, `viriatoPyrep` component uses the generated poses by `graspDSR` to progressively plan a successful grasp on the object.

+For more information on DSR system integration and usage, refer to [DSR-INTEGRATION.md](DSR-INTEGRATION.md).

 ## System Demos

 ### System Overview